 Today the village has about 300 houses and 600 people.
 With some lovely holiday cottages the village of Snape is a great place to stay both to enjoy the varied programme of concerts at the Snape Maltings and the peaceful lowland heaths, estuary and coastal walks which make this such an attractive area to visit time and again.

 Spend your Suffolk holiday in Snape!
 Writers Studio (sleeps 2), just a stroll from the concert hall, is situated next door to the Old Mill where Benjamin Britten lived.
-Whitewalls, also a short walk from the concert hall and maltings, is a traditional beamed cottage sleeping 4.
+Vincent Studio (sleeps 2) is a comfortable first floor apartment with views over the Maltings.